 Many people consider the resources and tools for genealogy to be a luxury and are less willing to buy them for themselves, so if you have a genealogist on your gift list, you are in luck.
-There are so many useful gifts for people who research family history that you'll have a hard time narrowing down your choices!
+There are so many useful gifts for people who research family history that you'll have difficulty narrowing down your choices!

-Below are gift ideas for genealogists in a variety of price ranges; I've included some thoughts to help guide your choices.
+Below are gift ideas for genealogists in various price ranges; I've included some thoughts to help guide your choices.

 Gifts for Genealogists: Under $10